hazraChandrima/6ndrimaaa/README.md

-Built using Next js and Aceternity/Shadcn UI.
+Portfolio of Chandrima Hazra built using Next js and Aceternity/Shadcn UI + Framer Motion for animations.

 Thank You for visiting!!